nipafx/slides/README.md

 * a subdirectory for each presentation, with all required files except shared ones
 * meta-information (LICENSE, README, ...)

-After checkout, the submodule needs to be initialized and the `gh-pages` branch should be added as a worktree to `master`:
+After checkout, the submodule needs to be initialized and the `gh-pages` branch should be added as a worktree to `main`:

 ```
 git submodule update